Top 18 Corporate Giving & Philanthropy Statistics [2026]

 Source: Double the Donation Data

 The higher the maximum donation amounts for matching gifts, the more employees will engage with the matching gift program.
-For example, maximums that are set at $1,000 see a 12% employee engagement rate, while maximums between $1,001 and $10,000 have an 18% engagement rate.
-Finally, any maximum beyond $10,000 sees an engagement rate up to 40%.
+For example, maximums set at $1,000 have a 12% employee engagement rate, while those between $1,001 and $10,000 have an 18% engagement rate.
+Finally, any amount beyond $10,000 results in an engagement rate of up to 40%.

 Source: Double the Donation Data